Here’s why GLA, an essential fatty acid, is so good for your skin and body.

-By now, many studies show the positive effect GLA has on skin.
-At Oregon State University, for example, test subjects who consumed GLA daily for 12 weeks all demonstrated firmer and more elastic skin.
+By now, many studies show the positive effects of GLA for skin.
+At Oregon State University, for example, test subjects who consumed GLA daily for 12 weeks all demonstrated GLA skin benefits, like firmer and more elastic skin.
 They also had less transepidermal water loss, or TEWL.
 TEWL is the technical term for dry skin.
 It’s also one of the main underlying causes for premature aging.
 Many protective layers comprise our skin that are designed to keep moisture in and keep out harmful cells.
 When we experience TEWL, it’s because the protective layers of our skin have been disrupted.
 It can happen for a variety of reasons including extreme weather conditions, dehydration, and nutritional deficiencies.

 GLA helps prevent moisture loss by strengthening the protective barriers of our skin.
 Think of it as an internal serum that is locking in moisture for supple-looking skin.
 Increasing moisture retention is key for keeping fine lines at bay.
-Other skin conditions related to inflammation such as eczema and psoriasis are also shown to improve with consistent use of GLA.
+Other GLA benefits for skin include improving skin conditions related to inflammation, such as eczema and psoriasis.

 Irritability, cramps, back pain, breast tenderness… You may know these all too well as classic (not to mention highly unpleasant) PMS symptoms.
 These inflammatory conditions naturally occur as our bodies prepare to menstruate.
 Even worse, a diet lacking the right balance of omega fatty acids exacerbates the effects.
 For that reason, taking GLA can actually help reduce PMS-related inflammation.
 A recent study published in the Journal of Nursing and Midwifery Sciences states that women who consume GLA daily report a significantly lower severity of symptoms than women who didn’t supplement.
 As a bonus, taking GLA also has fewer side effects than popular over-the-counter PMS medications!